-We would like to welcome you to Altierus Career College, a school that provides a friendly, small-campus atmosphere where our dedicated staff can take a personal interest in the progress of each student.
+We would like to welcome you to Altierus College, a school that provides a friendly, small-campus atmosphere where our dedicated staff can take a personal interest in the progress of each student.
 This caring attitude, combined with progressive curricula, affords our students a meaningful higher education experience, as well as effective preparation for a wide variety of careers.

-Obtaining a postsecondary education gives our graduates a competitive edge in their career field and will make the difference when they are considered for professional advancement.
-Our programs are designed for employment in the state of Virginia as well as other progressive areas throughout the country.
+Obtaining a postsecondary education gives our graduates a competitive edge in their career field.
+Our programs are designed for employment in the state of Colorado as well as other progressive areas throughout the country.

-Our goal is to provide our students with quality instruction, a sense of professional responsibility, a desire for life-long learning, and the essential skills and abilities to qualify them for their chosen career.
+Our goal is to provide our students with quality instruction, a sense of professional responsibility, a desire for lifelong learning, and the essential skills and abilities to qualify them for their chosen career.

 We have made every effort to fulfill our obligations to those who have entrusted their educational and career goals to Altierus.
-We invite all interested parties, to visit our campus and review our programs.
+We invite all interested parties, therefore, to visit our campus and review our programs.
 Our experienced admissions officers will assist in the important process of identifying the program best suited for the candidate's special interests, talents, and goals.